Malidadashi/mohammad-ali-dadashi/README.md

 - 🤟🏾 Fun fact: Beyond coding, I have a deep-rooted love for challenges, mathematics, and literature.
-Whether it's unraveling complex problems or diving into the world of words, I thrive on the thrill of discovery and exploration.
+Whether it's unraveling complex problems or diving into the world of words, I thrive on the thrill of discovery and exploration.](url)*/

 <h3 align="left">Connect with me:</h3>
 <p align="left">